 Aquatic Systems and Mosquito ControlToggle More Info

 Registration is provided on a first come, first served basis with priority given to first time participants.
 You will receive a confirmation email after you register online.
-Please check here for registration dates and times.
 We cannot guarantee space as the event fills up quickly.

-A special thank you to present and past sponsors, dedicated teachers, FGCU students and faculty who have helped to make this program great for our middle school girls!
+A special thank you to present and past sponsors including Dr. Bert Holmes and AAUW Fort Myers/Lee County.
+We would also like to thank the dedicated teachers, FGCU students and faculty who have helped to make this program great for our middle school students.

 Information about GEMSToggle More Info